-Due to many Special Issues (SI) in progress and a backlog of papers for publications, the IEEE Transactions on ITS is not accepting any new Special Issues proposals until March 2022.
+Due to many Special Issues (SI) in progress and a backlog of papers for publications, the IEEE Transactions on ITS is not accepting any new Special Issues proposals indefinitely until further notice (no earlier than December 2023.)
 Only then could we determine if there is room for additional Special Issues to be considered.
-Please monitor this website for updates for 2022 if you are interested in proposing a new SI topic.
+Please monitor this website for updates in 2023 if you are interested in proposing a new SI topic.

 We highly recommend considering submitting your vehicle-related proposals to the IEEE Transactions on IV, another high-quality Transaction of the IEEE ITS Society.